-Although there are apparently no surviving original manuscripts of New Testament passages, the following excerpts from an interview with Bruce Metzger, Ph.D., on page 59 of Strobel’s book The Case For Christ, provide us with a high degree of confidence in the documents that we do have:
+Despite the fact that there are apparently no surviving original manuscripts of New Testament scriptures, the following excerpts from an interview with Bruce Metzger, Ph.D., on page 59 of Strobel’s book The Case For Christ, provide us with a high degree of confidence in the documents that we do have:

 [W]hat the New Testament has in its favor, especially when compared with other ancient writings, is the unprecedented multiplicity of copies that have survived.

 [T]he more often you have copies that agree with each other, especially if they emerge from different geographical areas, the more you can cross-check them to figure out what the original document was like.

 We have copies commencing within a couple of generations from the writing of the originals.

 In addition to Greek manuscripts, we also have translations of the gospels into other languages at a relatively early time. . . .

 [E]ven if we had no Greek manuscripts today, by piecing together the information from these [other] translations from a relatively early date, we could actually reproduce the contents of the New Testament.